Going it Mostly Alone: the Publishing Path of A Perfect Blindness

 Well, the book had gotten the Editor’s Choice designation with the italicized text, so, I figured, it makes sense to put the italics back in, and then, push come to shove, make that argument—the changes weren’t my fault, and I’m really only making it right again—and see what happens.
 At least, I hope the manuscript was read in the form I sent it in.
 The launch was getting behind for an April launch, in fact, the whole process was months behind what I had anticipated, so I shoved that worry to the side and pressed ahead.

-Dutifully, I compared the latest version of the manuscript in PDF to the version I sent in, ignoring the corrections the editors, proofreader and I had agreed on, and writing, one change to a line, each with the typeset version’s page number, paragraph number, line number within that paragraph, the typeset version’s text, the corrected version of the text, a note as to why the change is needed, and indicating if it were a publisher error with an X, thus:
+Dutifully, I compared the latest version of the manuscript in PDF to the version I sent in, ignoring the corrections the editors, proofreader and I had agreed on, and writing, one change to a line, each with the typeset version’s page number, paragraph number, line number within that paragraph, the typeset version’s text, the corrected version of the text, a note as to why the change is needed, and indicating if it was a publisher error with an X, thus:

 |Page #||Para-graph #||Line